The Code – 90th Anniversary New Forest Players

 I am therefore delighted that my half-hour script The Code was selected in a national playwriting competition as Winner for the Youth Category (16 – 18 years) – to be performed at the 90th Anniversary of New Forest Players.

 Youth members of NFP will perform the play from 18th July – 21st July 2018 followed by a reception for the winners on 21st July @ Ballard School of Performing Arts, New Milton, Hampshire.

 Open Mic – Poetry & Spoken Word – 2018

-Spoken Trend @ Bull’s Head, Kings Norton – Wed 31 Jan …this time featuring amazing local legend – performance poet Spoz and rising talent Hannah Swings, with the Birminghan Uni Slammers – just fresh from winning the top awards at the national UniSlam 2018.
+Spoken Trend @ Bull’s Head, Kings Norton – Wed 31 Jan …great to share the same stage as amazing local legend, performance poet Spoz and rising talent Hannah Swings who (with the Birminghan Uni Slammers ) was fresh from winning the top awards at the national UniSlam 2018.

 Slum Songs in the Sun – BBC Radio 4 Extra – 2018